mskluev/java-message-streams/README.md

 - Simple to scale (ie. more app instances -> more messages processed per second)
 - Configurable via environment variables or configuration file
 - Can detect when when no consumer is configured (messages are not lost to ether)
+- Easy to add distributed tracing

+TODO:

+- parametered logging
+- What if there is no binding on an exchange?

 **General Flow**